aleskunder/topology_loop_caller/README.md

 The existing methods of Hi-C data analysis allow to identify the main chromatin structure components: compartments, chromosomal territories, topologically associating domains, and loops — but these methods either require huge computational resources and manual selection of the calling parameters, or make certain assumptions, limiting the possible search field.
 #### Topological Data Analysis (TDA)
-The challenges of non-universality and **large amounts of input data with stochastic noise** could be tackled by **Topological Data Analysis (TDA)**, the key advantageous of which are the robustness to the noise of the input data, relatively high processivity and intrinsic idea of the analysis of the shape of the data.<br>
+The challenges of non-universality and **large amounts of input data with stochastic noise** could be tackled by **Topological Data Analysis (TDA)**, the key advantages of which are the robustness to the noise of the input data, relatively high processivity and intrinsic idea of the analysis of the shape of the data.<br>
 <p align="center"><img src="images/homologies.png" width="500"></p>
 <p align="center"> <b>Figure 3.</b> Persistent homologies rationale of the finite point cloud in the R2 plane.</p>